Readit News logoReadit News

 mrkwse commented on The Balatro Timeline localthunk.com/blog/balat... · Posted by u/mxfh

-_mitterpach · 6 months ago
+_mitterpach · a year ago

 I remember watching the YouTuber Northernlion play this game and you could immediately tell that Balatro was special.
 The mechanics, the logic, the graphics, everything just worked.